w9n/garden/docs/using-garden/features-and-usage.md

 ## Testing and dependencies

-Both tests and dependencies are specified in the Garden configuration files.
+Both tests and dependencies are specified in Garden's `garden.yml` configuration files.

-Dependencies are a field within the services declaration.
+Service dependencies are a field within the services declaration.
 Here's a snippet, from our [TLS project](../examples/tls-project.md) example:

 ```yaml
 module: